 This week we’ll focus on search engine optimization specifically a couple questions that came to our attention.
 This is my partner in crime Reid Bandremer.

-The first questions that well address is one we got from Quora,
+The first question that we'll address is one we got from Quora.

 “What are the best SEO tools for a personal website?”